infamous55/violet-pages/README.md

 ## To Do

+- [x] Move to the new OpenAI Completions API
 - [ ] Improve validation of file uploads
 - [ ] Add the ability to order books inside a list